eliranwong/OpenGNT/From_TANTT_to_OpenGNT/Readme.md

-# Updates (20th August 2018)

-Version 2 removed.
-Below is description on version 1.

 # Main Source - TANTT:

 The text of OpenGNT [OGNT] is largely built on a scholarly database, "TANTT - Tyndale Amalgamated NT Tagged texts", dated on 6th June 2018.